Buy Now →

 Flaked almonds, to decorate (optional)

-Preheat oven to 350° F / 175° C. Line an 8 x 8-inch square baking tin with parchment, spray lightly with cooking spray, and set aside.
+Preheat oven to 350° F (175° C).
+Line an 8 x 8-inch square baking tin with parchment, allowing a 1-inch overhang on all sides.
+Spray lightly with nonstick spray.
+Set aside.

-In a small bowl, stir together flour, almond flour, baking powder, and sea salt.
+In a small bowl, stir together all purpose flour, almond flour, baking powder, and fine sea salt.

 In a large mixing bowl or the bowl of a stand mixer, mix softened butter on medium-high speed until light and fluffy.

-Mix in the egg, brown sugar, golden syrup, and vanilla bean paste.
+Mix in the egg, light brown sugar, golden syrup, and vanilla bean paste.

 Mix in the almond butter.

-Add the dry ingredients and mix until just combined.
+Add the dry ingredients and mix on low speed until just barely combined.
 Do not overmix.

 Stir in the oats, white chocolate chips, dried cherries, and chopped almonds.